 This handout provides you information on how to structure your cover letter and includes a sample.
 You can also find this handout in the Career Resource Room.

-If you would like to get more tips on writing a cover letter or look are more samples check out The Riley Guide.
-We also have several books on writing cover letters in our Career Library located in the CRR.
+We have several books on writing cover letters in our Career Library located in the CRR.

 A résumé is a concise method of introducing yourself to a potential employer.
 With this document an employer will decide whether you have skills, education, and experience necessary for the position.
 Rarely will the résumé produce an immediate job offer.
 It is, however, commonly used my employers as a screening tool.
 The candidates with the best résumé will be given further consideration.
 Therefore, it is important to invest in its preparation.
 It is not enough to list your experiences and credentials.
 You must also decide which of your qualifications you wish to highlight.
 The more clearly you can demonstrate the match between your skills and the prospective employer’s needs the more likely you will be given further consideration.

 - translates experience and training into tangible skills and accomplishments.